Here’s what top procurement leaders are concerned about

 June 28, 2018

 In May of 2018, The Select Group hosted a services procurement round table attended by executives from over a dozen major companies in the Bay Area.
 The purpose of the round table was to foster discussion around issues procurement leaders face in today’s business environment.
-The past few years have seen a number of transitions in services procurement, including co-employment issues, managed services and growth, increase in freelancer solutions, compliance, vendor rationalization, and a growing interest in assessing the value of managed service provider (MSP) and vendor management system (VMS) solutions.
+The past few years have seen a number of transitions in services procurement, including co-employment issues, managed solutions and growth, increase in freelancer solutions, compliance, vendor rationalization, and a growing interest in assessing the value of managed solutions provider (MSP) and vendor management system (VMS) solutions.
 This white paper will summarize the discussion points from the round table.

 Services Procurement – What’s Top of Mind